Research Overview

 1. utilizing three-dimensional peptide architecture and controlled intermolecular interactions to overcome in vivo peptide permeability issues

-2. synthesizing difficult peptide-based cytotoxic natural products using streamlined solid phase peptide synthesis methods.
+2. synthesizing heterocycle-containind peptides for use an improved therapeutic peptides using streamlined solid phase peptide synthesis methods.

 Peptide Nanotubes